cds-astro/aladin-lite/README.md

 # How to test it ?

-Aladin Lite v3 beta is out!
+Aladin Lite v3 is out!
 Please play with [Aladin Lite v3 at this link](https://aladin.u-strasbg.fr/AladinLite).
-The code source is currently under the `develop` branch of this repository.

 If you want to embed it into your webpage, please include [the javascript script of Aladin Lite v3](https://aladin.cds.unistra.fr/AladinLite/api/v3/latest/aladin.js) into your project.
 API differences from the v2 are minimal, here is a snippet of code you can use to embed it into your webpages: